x42bn6/dota-greasemonkey-scripts/README.md

 This repository contains various useful Greasemonkey scripts that I use to help my editing on Dota 2 Liquipedia.

 ## Install
 These scripts are [Greasemonkey](https://addons.mozilla.org/en-GB/firefox/addon/greasemonkey/) scripts, that inject JavaScript into pages to run custom scripts.
-This therefore requires Firefox and the Greasemonkey extension
+This therefore requires Firefox and the Greasemonkey extension.

 This may work with Google Chrome and Tampermonkey, but this is untested.